DC-analysis/dclab/docs/sec_av_lme4.rst

     still pair them.
 Just keep in mind that this could introduce systematic errors, if the measurement conditions (temperature, illumination, etc.) were not identical.
-Under no circumstances, choose a pairing that yields the lowest p-value (p-hacking!).
+Under no circumstances, choose a pairing that yields the lowest p-value (p-hacking).

-    Alternatively, you can also run an an unpaired test by just giving each measurement a different repetition number.
+    Alternatively, you can also run an unpaired test by just giving each measurement a different repetition number.
 For example for 3x control and 3x treatment measurements, you could enumerate the repetition number from 1 to 6.